-The station was originally in Rowley, near Consett, County Durham, in 1867 and was reopened at Beamish in 1976 by poet Sir John Betjeman.
+The station was originally in Rowley, near Consett, County Durham, in 1867.
+It has never had gas or electricity and was always lit by oil.
+The station was the first relocated building to be opened at the museum and was officially unveiled in 1976 by Poet Laureate Sir John Betjeman.

 The coal drops from West Boldon reflect the important role of local coal merchants in towns and villages.
 The coal office, originally owned by James White of Hexham, is of a type which was found in almost every railway goods yard up to the late 1960s.

-A variety of waggons can be seen in and around The Railway Station, on a regularly changing pattern of display.
+A variety of waggons can be seen in and around Rowley Station, on a regularly changing pattern of display.